Uzma3103/DeepFake-Detection-Using-Deep-Learning/README.md

 # DeepFake-Detection-Using-Deep-Learning
-** Overview**
+WATCH THE DEMO VIDEO OF PROJECT ATTACHED WITH .MP4 EXTENSION ** Overview**
 Deepfakes are AI-generated synthetic media where a person's likeness is replaced with another's.
 This project aims to detect such manipulations using deep learning techniques to preserve digital integrity and combat misinformation.